Cross That Line

-Cross That Line is the fourth album by British pop musician Howard Jones, released in March 1989.
-It featured two hit singles "The Prisoner" (#30 US) and "Everlasting Love" (#12 US), though neither of these singles nor the album itself were successful in Jones's native UK.
+Cross That Line is the fourth studio album by the English synth-pop musician Howard Jones, released on 20 March 1989 by Elektra Records.
+It featured two hit singles "Everlasting Love" (No. 12 US) and "The Prisoner" (No. 30 US), though neither of these singles nor the album itself were successful in Jones's native UK.

 The album was produced by Jones with Ian Stanley, Chris Hughes, and Ross Cullum.

-The track Powerhouse was remixed by Danny D and released to clubs.
+The track "Powerhouse" was remixed by Danny D and released to clubs.

 The album was remastered and released on CD (with extra tracks) in 2012.